alexdelfranco/SpacePuma/README.md

 Happy coding!

 *N.B.
-These tools were originally developed for the Öberg Astrochemistry Group.*
+These tools were originally developed for the Öberg Astrochemistry Group.
+The name```SpacePuma``` was chosen following the space feline naming convention of the lab.
+It stands for: **Space Puma: Astrochemistry Code for Experiments Pertaining to the Understanding of More Astrochemisty***